fachwerk-dev/create-fachwerk/slides/slides.md

 ## Add custom component

 You can define custom components in `slides.js`.
-Here is a simple `Info` component:
+For example, here is a simple `Info` component:

 ```js
 const Info = {